jelaniwilliams27/simple/djpg01test.md

 Journalists who want to stand out from a crowded field of information producers should consider the added benefits of acquiring the skillset of data journalists.
 This document is designed for:

 * Data journalists who want to learn API basics
-* Journalists who have a working knowledge of the internet and want to work towards specialization in data journalists.
+* Journalists who have a working knowledge of the internet + coding principles, and want to work towards specialization in data journalists.

 Below are prerequisite concepts to understand before proceeding with the rest of this document: